Cauldron Cooking: How Did Europeans Cook in the Middle Ages?

 Cauldron cooking was one of the cornerstones of this culinary culture: simple, but generous.

-🔥 Want to rediscover authentic wood-fired cooking?
+Want to rediscover authentic wood-fired cooking?

-The cauldron has always been at the heart of convivial meals and shared festive moments.
+The cauldron has always been at the heart of convivial meals and festive shared moments.

 Today, you can easily recreate this experience at home, whether in the wilderness or in your garden.